bobmonteverde/d3-chart-xybase/README.md

 <a name="width" href="#width">#</a> <i>chart</i>.<b>width</b>(<i>number</i>)

-If width is passed, set's chart's overall width to value provided.
+If width is passed, sets chart's overall width to value provided.

 If no argument passed, returns current chart's width.